The-Back-Room/Dynamo/README.md

 > - This application is intended for educational and personal use only.
 Please ensure you have the right to access and stream the content you choose to view.
 > - The developers of Dynamo are not responsible for any legal issues arising from the use of this application.
 Always use legal and ethical means to access content.
 > - Please respect copyright laws and the rights of content creators.
-> - This application does not host any content.
-It merely provides a way to stream content from external sources.
-> - Dynamo is not affiliated with any anime streaming services.
-It simply provides a way to access publicly available content through supported sources.
-> - Some sources may have regional restrictions or require a subscription for access.
-Please ensure you comply with the terms of service of each source.
-> - The availability of sources may change over time, and some sources may become unavailable or unsupported.